bhushan23/onnx-coreml/README.md

 List of [ONNX operators supported in CoreML 3.0 via the converter](https://github.com/onnx/onnx-coreml/blob/4d8b1cc348e2d6a983a6d38bb6921b6b77b47e76/onnx_coreml/_operators_nd.py#L1821)

-Some of the operators are partially compatible because CoreML does not support gemm for arbitrary tensors.
+Some of the operators are partially compatible with Core ML, for example gemm with more than 1 non constant input is not supported in Core ML 2, or scale as an input for upsample layer is not supported in Core ML 3 etc.
-For unsupported ops or unsupported attributes within supported ops, CoreML custom layers can be used.
+For unsupported ops or unsupported attributes within supported ops, CoreML custom layers or custom functions can be used.
-See the testing script `tests/custom_layers_test.py` on how to produce CoreML models with custom layers.
+See the testing script `tests/custom_layers_test.py` on how to produce CoreML models with custom layers and custom functions.

 ## License
 Copyright © 2018 by Apple Inc., Facebook Inc., and Prisma Labs Inc.